 Ricardo led the realignment and restructuring of the LATAM area, positioning it as one of the top performers across EM BU, and Takeda Brazil as one of the top 10 pharmaceutical companies in the country.
-He business unit also secured a number of acquisitions as well as launched the Oncology business in the region for Takeda's potentially life-saving and life-transforming medicines.
+He also secured a number of acquisitions as well as launched the Oncology business in the region for Takeda's potentially life-saving and life-transforming medicines.
 Under his leadership, Takeda was recognized for the first time as a top employer in all seven countries across the LATAM region, and also received several other HR awards, such as Great Place to Work.

-Ricardo Marek (May 30, 1970) Global General Counsel
+Ricardo Marek (May 30, 1970) President, Emerging Markets Business Unit

-President, Europe and Canada